PaoyangLab/PeTEM/README.md

   - **Genome index file (FASTA index)**

-    > The genome FASTA index file is generated from genome fasta file (usage: `samtools faidx genome.fa`), providing the names and lengths of each chromosome.
+    > The genome FASTA index file provide the names and lengths of each chromosome.

     Table Format (`genome.fa.fai`)